LipSurf/plugins/docs/quick-start.md

  ![Screenshot of developer mode setting](./assets/img/developer-mode.png)

- 7. Click "Add a Local Plugin" under "Plugins" and navigate to the compiled `.mjs` file (eg. `plugins/dist/HelloWorld.mjs`).
+ 7. Click "Add a Local Plugin" under "Plugins" and navigate to the compiled `.ls` file (eg. `plugins/dist/HelloWorld.1-0-0.0.ls`).

  ::: tip NOTE
- The `mjs` extension is special for ECMAScript modules (ESM).
-They are basically JavaScript.
+ The `ls` extension is special for LipSurf extensions.
+It's basically 3 JavaScript files rolled into one.
  :::

  ![Screenshot of the "Add a local plugin" button.](./assets/img/add-a-local-plugin.png)